-We have issued patents with broad claims covering our blood collection tube, antibody cocktail approach, microchannel, and CTC detection methodologies.
-In addition to issuance of patents in the U.S., we have patents for our proprietary microchannel in China, Korea, Europe, Hong Kong, and Japan, and for our antibody cocktail in Australia, Europe, and Japan.
-Our patent estate continues to evolve, and in addition to the broad patent estate around our CTC platform, we expect issuances of multiple patents for our novel switch blocker technology in the near future, solidifying our proprietary enrichment methodology for detecting ctDNA with very high sensitivity.
+We have issued patents with broad claims covering our blood collection tube, antibody cocktail approach, microchannel, CTC detection methodologies, and ctDNA analysis.
+In addition to issued patents in the U.S., we have patents for our proprietary microchannel in China, Korea, Europe, Hong Kong, Canada and Japan, and for our antibody cocktail in Australia, Europe, Hong Kong and Japan.
+Our patent estate continues to evolve, and in addition to the broad patent estate around our CTC platform, we also have issued patents in the U.S., Australia, Europe and China for our novel switch blocker technology, solidifying our proprietary enrichment methodology for detecting ctDNA with very high sensitivity.
 Our CTC platform patents were filed from 2005 through 2012, and we expect to have patent protection into the 2030s.
-Our patents and applications cover not only cancer as a target, but also prenatal and other rare cells of interest.
+Our CTC patents and applications cover not only cancer as a target, but also prenatal and other rare cells of interest.
 Recently allowed patents in the U.S. cover the capture of "any target of interest on any solid surface" using our antibody capture approach.
-The patent for our proprietary specimen collection tubes expire in 2031.
+The patent for our proprietary specimen collection tubes expire in 2031, and the patents for our ctDNA technology expire in the early 2030's.

-As of December 31, 2017, we owned 25 issued patents and 23 patents pending related to our current technologies.
-Of these, 8 were issued and 5 were pending patents in the U.S., while 17 were issued and 18 were pending patents in non-U.S. territories.
-Separately, we also owned 7 issued patents related to our earlier microarray and cell analysis technology.
+As of September 30, 2018, we owned 30 issued patents and 19 patents pending related to our current technologies.
+Of these, eight were issued and five were pending patents in the U.S., while 22 were issued and 14 were pending patents in non-U.S. territories.
+Separately, we also owned seven issued patents related to our earlier microarray and cell analysis technology.